ucr-rhic/ucr-rhic.github.io/how-tos/rcf_remote_login.md

 <a name="NxLoginStep"></a>9.
 Connect and login first entering your RACF kerberos credentials.

 10. After entering those credentials it will then ask you for another password.
 This will be the password from the MFA you setup.
 Enter it
-    - To setup MFA follow instructions [here](https://www.sdcc.bnl.gov/users/authentication/unified-mfa)
+    - To setup MFA (not the same as STAR drupal) follow instructions [here](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication)

 11. Pick *Create a new KDE desktop* or another desktop of your liking